s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Dynamic retries

 Nextflow offers different strategies to [deal with errors](https://www.nextflow.io/docs/latest/process.html#errorstrategy).
-For some of our processes we use dynamic retries (e.g. up to 5 retries), where we increase the amount of memory that the Slurm job is asking for (see [dynamic computing resources](https://www.nextflow.io/docs/latest/process.html#dynamic-computing-resources)).
+For some of our processes we use dynamic retries (e.g. up to 5 retries), where we increase the amount of memory that the Slurm job is asking for each time (see [dynamic computing resources](https://www.nextflow.io/docs/latest/process.html#dynamic-computing-resources)).
 If you have any questions about this, please come and see someone in the Bioinformatics team.

 #### Nextflow log

-Sometimes it is very informative to use `nextflow log` in a work directory where you tried to execute one or more jobs.
+Sometimes it is very informative to run the command `nextflow log` in a directory where you tried to execute one or more jobs.
 This brings up previously executed jobs in this folder, along with useful stats (e.g. whether the job suceeded or errored).

 The nextflow log command lists the executions run in the current folder, here is an example:
 ```